 Soil erosion decreases water infiltration into the soil profile and thus is less available to plants, reduces soil nutrients available to plants and microorganisms, removes soil carbon which foster soil microorganisms, and decrease root depth and space for plants; all leading to decreases in plant diversity, abundance and production (reviewed in Pimentel & Kounang (1998)).
 Accordingly, soil erosion may lead to the inability of an Ecological Site to support certain plant species essential to the maintenance of the site Bestelmeyer et al. (2015).
-In most instances this will tend to lead a different state and phase, generally with fewer ecosystem occurrences, to occur on the site (Bestelmeyer et al. (2015)).
+In most instances this will tend to lead to a different or altered state and phase, generally with fewer ecosystem occurrences, to occur on the site (Bestelmeyer et al. (2015)).
 However, in severe instances soil erosion will lead to conversion of a site into a state from which land management agencies are unlikely to be capable of restoring basic ecosystem services absent extensive and costly inputs (Bestelmeyer et al. (2015)).
 Realistically in nearly all semi-arid lands utilized as rangelands, this equates to desertification.

 Multiple other indicators collected by AIM interact to affect the implications of the Soil Stability findings, alterations in any of these metrics lead to increases in the potential for soil to erode.
 Increased lengths of bareground (interspaces) between individual perennial plants - whether alive or dead (hereafter: canopy gap), and increasing patchiness of perennial plants relative to each other (e.g. are plants only densely clumped in parts of a site?), interact with decreased heights of vegetation to protect soil from wind erosion ((cite?), Bradley & Mulhearn (1983), Leenders et al. (2011), Mayaud & Webb (2017), Zobell 2022, Webb et al. (2021)).
 The cover of biocrusts, especially lichens, mosses, and dark cyanobacteria, work to reduce both water and wind erosion (Leys & Eldridge (1998), Stovall et al. (2022), ).
 As the shape and slope of the terrain which a plot is located on increases from concave through linear to convex soil is more prone to erode until settling downslope at the toe of a concavity (Canton et al. (2009), Torre-Robles et al. (2023)).
 Finally, increasing amounts of soil surface roughness achieved via rock and litter are able to reduce wind erosion (Raupach et al. (1993)).
 Surface soils with higher amounts of fine sands, are particularly more prone to erosion than soils with less sand or more coarse sands.
 (NRCS Soil surveys San Miguel, Paonia & Ridgway).

-Work to combine all of these variables into predictors into a single model which is capable of predicting soil erodibility in Western North American Semi-Arid lands is still under way (Webb et al. (2021)).
-However, after identifying sites not meeting benchmarks, we will use the distributions of all of these variables to identify sites we suspect may be more prone to soil erodibility.
+Work to combine all of these variables into a single model which is capable of predicting soil erodibility in Western North American Semi-Arid lands is still under way (Webb et al. (2021)).
+However, after identifying sites not meeting benchmarks, we utilized the distributions of all these variables to identify sites that are more prone to soil erodibility.

 … Current concerns regarding soil stability are to be compounded with climate change (Munson et al. (2011)), soil crusts, perhaps with the exception of ‘light’ cyanobacteria, are slow to regenerate.
 More episodic, and intense rainfalls, badddd.
 (Chen et al. (2018))